-The enforcement of city ordinances: The city, through CDS and the HSSU, actively enforces three ordinances designed to mitigate the effects of flooding, stormwater, and erosion.
+The enforcement of city ordinances: The city, through CDS, actively enforces three ordinances designed to mitigate the effects of flooding, stormwater, and erosion.
 These include:

 - The Flood Damage Prevention Ordinance (Chapter 151); - The Storm Water Management and Control Ordinance (Chapter 155); and - The Erosion Prevention and Sediment Control Ordinance (Chapter 56).